siv2r/bip-frost-signing/README.md

 Method 1 - use `itertools.combinations(zip(int_ids, pubshares), t)`
 Method 2 - For _i = 1..t_ :  signer_pubshare<sub>i</sub> = pubshare<sub>signer_id<sub>i</sub></sub>

-[^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of MuSig2.
-TODO: does this apply to frost as well?
+[^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of FROST.

 [^partialsig-forgery]: Assume a malicious participant intends to forge a partial signature for the participant with public share _P_.
 It participates in the signing session pretending to be two distinct signers: one with the public share _P_ and the other with its own public share.
 The adversary then sets the nonce for the second signer in such a way that allows it to generate a partial signature for _P_.
 As a side effect, it cannot generate a valid partial signature for its own public share.
 An explanation of the steps required to create a partial signature forgery can be found in [this document](docs/partialsig_forgery.md).

-[^pok-for-seckeys]: Given a list of individual public keys, it is an open question whether a BIP-340 signature valid under the corresponding aggregate public key is a proof of knowledge of all secret keys of the individual public keys. todo: this doesn't apply to frost right? cause here the group pubkey can be from any set of secshares.

 [^liftx-soln]: Given a candidate X coordinate _x_ in the range _0..p-1_, there exist either exactly two or exactly zero valid Y coordinates.
 If no valid Y coordinate exists, then _x_ is not a valid X coordinate either, i.e., no point _P_ exists for which _x(P) = x_.
 The valid Y coordinates for a given candidate _x_ are the square roots of _c = x<sup>3</sup> + 7 mod p_ and they can be computed as _y = &plusmn;c<sup>(p+1)/4</sup> mod p_ (see [Quadratic residue](https://en.wikipedia.org/wiki/Quadratic_residue#Prime_or_prime_power_modulus)) if they exist, which can be checked by squaring and comparing with _c_.